tableau/connector-plugin-sdk/docs/gallery-submission.md

-## Go to market

-### Step 5: Prepare go-to-market materials and submit them for review
+### Step 5: Prepare go-to-market materials

 Partners are welcome to publish blog posts and press releases announcing the availability of their connector on the Tableau Exchange.
 Marketing materials should specify the joint-value proposition of the offering and tell the story of how your Tableau integration is uniquely suited to solve customer challenges.

 Once customers are benefitting from your Tableau integration, we’ve found public customer case studies to be the most impactful method for promoting joint-solutions.
 The best performing customer case studies are evergreen and applicable to a broad number of customers by demonstrating how your integration solves for pain points commonly experienced across your industry.
 Typically, case studies are hosted on our partner’s sites.

-**Blog posts and press releases**
-- Review the Tableau Partner Brand Guidelines accessible via the Partner Portal.
+- **Blog posts and press releases**: You can find Tableau Partner Brand Guidelines on the Partner Portal.
-- Draft your blog post and/or press release and submit it to the Partner Marketing team via email to [partnermarketing@tableau.com](mailto:partnermarketing@tableau.com) for initial review.
-  * We require at least a two-week approval timeline.
-- If you would like, please include a suggested quote attributed to a Tableau spokesperson.
-Tableau reserves the right to make edits and will also help determine the appropriate spokesperson.

-**Customer case studies**
-- Submit your customer case study via the Partner Portal.
-- Examples of quality case studies can be found on [Tableau Customer Stories](https://www.tableau.com/solutions/customers?utm_campaign_id=2017049&utm_campaign=Prospecting-ALL-ALL-ALL-ALL-ALL&utm_medium=Paid+Search&utm_source=Google+Search&utm_language=EN&utm_country=USCA&kw=&adgroup=CTX-Trial-Solutions-DSA&adused=DSA&matchtype=&placement=&d=7013y000000vYhH&gclid=Cj0KCQjwxtSSBhDYARIsAEn0thSVm6r1Gf3jy7oz8rRi8r6j4q3zSMF8CU5lCZCHPeUExa4pYnE7XcUaAmM7EALw_wcB&gclsrc=aw.ds).
+- **Customer case studies**: We encourage you to share your customer case studies on the Partner Portal.
+Examples of quality case studies can be found on [Tableau Customer Stories](https://www.tableau.com/solutions/customers?utm_campaign_id=2017049&utm_campaign=Prospecting-ALL-ALL-ALL-ALL-ALL&utm_medium=Paid+Search&utm_source=Google+Search&utm_language=EN&utm_country=USCA&kw=&adgroup=CTX-Trial-Solutions-DSA&adused=DSA&matchtype=&placement=&d=7013y000000vYhH&gclid=Cj0KCQjwxtSSBhDYARIsAEn0thSVm6r1Gf3jy7oz8rRi8r6j4q3zSMF8CU5lCZCHPeUExa4pYnE7XcUaAmM7EALw_wcB&gclsrc=aw.ds).

-**Social media**
-- There are no guarantees our brand social team can engage/amplify every and all partner social media posts, but partners are welcome to tag us on both [LinkedIn](https://www.linkedin.com/company/tableau-software) and Twitter ([@Tableau](https://twitter.com/tableau)) for consideration.
+- **Social media**: There are no guarantees our brand social team can engage/amplify every and all partner social media posts, but partners are welcome to tag us on both [LinkedIn](https://www.linkedin.com/company/tableau-software) and Twitter ([@Tableau](https://twitter.com/tableau)) for consideration.

 ### Step 6: Publish go-to-market materials when your connector launches